Skip to main content

 Notice of Proposed Rulemaking

 This Notice of Proposed Rulemaking is issued pursuant to West Virginia University Board of Governors Governance Rule 1.1.
-The proposed changes are to the following current Board of Governors Rule: West Virginia University Board of Governors Talent and Culture Rule 3.5 – Employee Leave .
+The proposed changes are to the following current Board of Governors Rule: West Virginia University Board of Governors Talent & Culture Rule 3.4 – Drug and Alcohol Testing for FTA and FMSCA Covered Positions.

-A copy of the current Rule can be found at policies.wvu.edu/finalized-bog-rules and a copy of the proposed Amended Rule and this Notice of Proposed Rulemaking can be found at policies.wvu.edu.
+A copy of the current Rule can be found at bog.wvu.edu/policies, and a copy of the proposed Amended Rule and this Notice of Proposed Rulemaking can be found at policies.wvu.edu/bog-rules-under-review.

-There will be a public comment period from June 16, 2025, and will extend through July 17, 2025, for the submission of written comments.
-Comments should be submitted using the online submission form for each Rule, which can be found by clicking on the link to the Rule located at policies.wvu.edu.
+There will be a public comment period from November 10, 2025, and will extend through December 11, 2025, for the submission of written comments.
+Comments should be submitted using the online submission form for each Rule, which can be found by clicking on the link to the Rule located at: policies.wvu.edu.
 If there are any questions about the submission process, they can be directed to Valerie Lopez, Special Assistant to the Board of Governors, at Valerie.Lopez@mail.wvu.edu or Valerie Lopez, Office of the President, West Virginia University, PO Box 6201, Morgantown, West Virginia 26506-6201.

 Once the comment period has ended, all public comments received or a summary thereof will be posted on the University’s policy website.
 The Rule may be changed, subject to comments received.